Spanish, Ontario: Residential Schools

 The earliest version of the Spanish Indian Residential Schools was originally a log cabin in Wiikwemkoong, Manitoulin Island from 1850 to 1911.
 It was a day school for Native boys.
 Father Proulx was the first priest.
 In 1860 the Jesuit Priests managed the school.
 The old school burned down and a new site was chosen, 1000 acre were purchased at the mouth of the Spanish River.
 Reverend Joseph Sauve and Father Paquin undertook to build, design and supervise construction.
 In the fall of 1913 the school commenced.
 Boys from as far as Manitoba and as close as Cutler (Serpent River First Nations) attended the school.

 A shoe-maker shop and a pump house were built.
 Self-sufficient dormitories, classrooms, several lavatories, kitchen, a scullery, pantry, refrigerated area, corridors, offices, cloistered area, laundry room, infirmary, bakery and tailor shop were housed in the school.
 Near the school stood a wind mill powerhouse and shoe shop, a mill and a storage for milled products, a huge barn which held cows, several horse teams, a bull, a dairy operation and a blacksmith shop, a piggery and sheepery, a chicken coop and a garden.
 At the wharf was a 30 ft cruiser named the Garnier and a vessel called Red Bug were tied up.

 Likewise in Wiikwemkoong a Native School for girls was located.
 It was run by the Daughters of the Heart of Mary from 1862 to 1914.
 The log cabin burned down in 1916 and was relocated opposite the boys school in Spanish.
 Both schools were funded by the Federal Government.
 The Indian Act stated that "Indians can attend a residential school if an Indian Day School is not available to them within a three mile (5 km) radius."
-Children from broken homes and where home conditions were not the best were also sent to be enrolled into the schools.
+Children claimed to be from "broken homes" by the government and child services were also sent to be enrolled into the schools.